 Everything has a temperature at which it will burst into flames.
 This temperature is called a material's flash point.
-Wood's flash point is 572 degrees Fahre-nheit (300 C).
-When wood is heated to this temperature, it releases hydrocarbon gases that mix with oxygen in the air, combust and create fire.
+Wood's flash point is 300 °C. When wood is heated to this temperature, it releases hydrocarbon gases that mix with oxygen in the air, combust and create fire.

 There are three components needed for ignition and combustion to occur.
-A fire requires fuel - to burn, air to supply oxygen, and a heat source to bring the fuel up to ignition temperature.
+A fire requires fuel to burn, air to supply oxygen, and a heat source to bring the fuel up to ignition temperature.
 Heat, oxygen and fuel form the fire triangle.
 Fire-fighters often talk about the fire triangle when they are trying to put out a blaze.
 The idea is that if they can take away any one of the pillars of the triangle, they can control and ultimately extinguish the fire.

 After combustion occurs and a fire begins to burn, there are several factors that determine how the fire spreads.
 These three factors include fuel, weather and topography.
 Depending on these factors, a fire can quickly fizzle or turn into a raging blaze that scorches thousands of acres.
+As the climate warms and temperature and rainfall patterns change, we are seeing more wildfires every year.